Allergy Shots in Manhattan, NYC

 Your initial prescription includes all vaccine vials that are required to reach a “maintenance” dose.
 In order to utilize these vials prior to their expiration date (3 months from date of preparation), you will need to receive injections at least once per week on a regular basis.
 Taking injections twice per week will allow you to reach maintenance level at about the same time as the expiration date.
 When you receive regular maintenance injections, the renewal vials generally last 2 to 3 months.

 If you become pregnant while on immunotherapy, notify the office staff immediately, so that Dr. Stacey Silvers can determine an appropriate dosage schedule for the injections during pregnancy.
 Immunotherapy doses will not be advanced during pregnancy, but may be maintained at a constant level.

 Please notify the office staff if you start any new prescription medications, particularly medications for high blood pressure, migraine headaches, and glaucoma.
 “Beta blocker” medications are contraindicated while on immunotherapy, and your injections will need to be discontinued while you are taking a beta blocker.

 Allergy Injection Schedule

 Patients need to take antihistamines (Zyrtec, Claritin, Benadryl, etc.) at least 45 minutes to 1 hour before allergy injection.
 Allergy injections are offered in our office by walk-in and/or by appointment during the following hours.
-A minimum of 48 hour interval will be given to a minor.
-Please be prepared to wait in the office for 30 minutes following each injection or time designated by physician.
+A minimum of 48-hour intervals will be given to a minor.
+Please be prepared to wait in the office for 30 minutes following each injection or time designated by the physician.